vishnu3649m/grpc-object-detector/README.md

 [![Build Status](https://travis-ci.com/vishnu3649m/grpc-video-analyzer.svg?branch=main)](https://travis-ci.com/vishnu3649m/grpc-video-analyzer)
 ![Generic badge](https://img.shields.io/badge/os-linux-lightgrey)

-A gRPC-based server that runs deep learning-based object detectors & trackers on your videos/images to detect, count or track objects you want.
+A video analysis and image detection service via gRPC.

 ## Introduction

-The main motivation for this project is to explore gRPC and to see how well-suited it is for serving video analysis capabilities.
-Feel free to fork this repo and adapt this for your own video analysis applications.
+The main motivation for this project is to explore gRPC and to see how well-suited it is for providing video analytics as a service.
+It runs deep learning-based object detectors & trackers on your videos/images to detect, track & count objects you want.

+Feel free to fork this repo and adapt this for your own video analysis services.

 This server provides the following services:
 - Detection Service for Images